Travel guide Luxembourg-Ville

 2. #Cosmopolitanism

-Luxembourg brings together a multitude of identities and citizenships (170 nationalities listed in a territory with a population of nearly 610,000).
-Added to the country's historical tossing and turning between the great neighbouring nations that invaded it in turn, this explains the few "children of the country" whose nationality is 100% Luxembourgish
+Luxembourg is home to a multitude of identities and citizenships (170 nationalities in a territory of almost 610,000 inhabitants).
+This, combined with the country's history of being tossed back and forth between the great neighboring nations that invaded it in turn, explains why there are so few "children of the land" whose nationality is 100% Luxembourgish.

 3. #Ecology